thinnect/node-apps/README.md

 operating system, microcontroller/platform APIs and libraries and a simple buildsystem.
 The platform is mostly focused for devices that use an 802.15.4 compatible wireless radio for communications.
-The specific 802.15.4 messaging schema is based on and compatible with the TinyOS[¹] ActiveMessage principles.
+The specific 802.15.4 messaging schema is based on and compatible with the [TinyOS](#tinyos) ActiveMessage principles.

 # Platforms
 Currently the examples only cover SiLabs Wireless Gecko based devices.